 About Rails-to-Trails Conservancy

-Rails-to-Trails Conservancy is a non-profit organization based in Washington, D.C., whose mission it is to create a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.
+Rails-to-Trails Conservancy is a nonprofit organization dedicated to creating a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.

 Elroy-Sparta State Trail | Photo by Eric Reischl Photography

 At Rails-to-Trails Conservancy (RTC), we believe that communities are healthier and happier when trail networks are central to their design.